Amanda-Ruzza/music-local-pdf-chat/README.md

 ## Application

-This is a Python Retrieval-Augmented Generation (RAG) that is able to read multiple PDFs and answer questions inputed into the 'input question' box.
+This is a Python Retrieval-Augmented Generation (RAG) application that is able to read multiple PDFs and answer questions inputed into the 'input question' box.
 It was designed as a POC to be ran in a local machine, with a focus on open-source tools and uses the following stack:

 * Streamlit - Front End